 #9: Water Your Plants

 Don’t forget to water your indoor plants before leaving for vacation.
 While this one won’t help to protect your property, it will make life a little more pleasant when you arrive home.
 Unless you will be gone for more than 2 weeks, your plants should be ok with a good soak before you leave.
 If you will be gone longer, look into getting an automatic watering device.

 #10: Give a Travel Notice to the Bank

 This one is important because it not only affects your money, but it can also have a huge impact on your trip.
 Before leaving for vacation, call your bank and let them know you will be traveling and where.
 They can flag your account so if your cards are used in those locations, the bank will know it is you.
 We failed to do this in the past, and it resulted in the bank shutting down our accounts because they thought our cards had been stolen.
-One simple phone call can save you tons of time while you are away.
+One simple phone call can save you tons of time and frustration while you are away.

 There you go: ten simple things to do before leaving for vacation that will give you piece of mind that you won’t come home to a disaster.
 For more tips on making your trips better, see how to take amazing vacations on any budget.
 To learn more tips for relaxing travel, see my tips on stress free travel with your spouse.
 Do you have any tips on things to do before leaving for vacation?
 If so, leave them in the comments.
 Happy travels!